molaux/mui-app-boilerplate/backend/README.md

 ## API documentation

-In order to convert the Sequelize models to a GraphQL schema, the sytem uses [Sequelize GraphQL Schema Builder](https://github.com/molaux/sequelize-graphql-schema-builder).
+In order to convert the Sequelize models to a GraphQL schema, the system uses [Sequelize GraphQL Schema Builder](https://github.com/molaux/sequelize-graphql-schema-builder).
 This piece of code transforms a Sequelize schema in a ready to use GraphQL API that exposes queries, mutations and subscriptions for each Sequelize entity you generated.
-In addition, it exposes data types used by [MUI CRUDF](https://github.com/molaux/mui-crudf) to generate creation and update forms and validate data on client side.
+In addition, it exposes data types used by [MUI CRUDF](https://github.com/molaux/mui-crudf) to generate creation / update forms and validate data on client side.

 ## Controllers

-The system instaniates the schema for GraphQL server from `src/schema/index.js`.
-Here controllers built by [Sequelize GraphQL Schema Builder](https://github.com/molaux/sequelize-graphql-schema-builder) are merged with custom one :
+The system instanciates the schema for GraphQL server from `src/schema/index.js`.
+Here, controllers built by [Sequelize GraphQL Schema Builder](https://github.com/molaux/sequelize-graphql-schema-builder) are merged with custom one :

  * `src/schema/authentication` handles all authentication and security policy
  * `src/schema/country` demonstrates how to extend [Sequelize GraphQL Schema Builder](https://github.com/molaux/sequelize-graphql-schema-builder) auto generated API